 Situated in the Hampstead Garden Suburb, the Henrietta Barnett School (HBS) is a non-denominational school for female students aged between 11 and 18.
 Founded in 1911, the school became an Academy in 2012.

 Founded in 1573, Queen Elizabeth’s School is set within a 30-acre campus.
-After becoming a comprehensive school in 1971, the School reverted back to a boys’ grammar in 1994.
-Research by the Sutton Trust suggests that the school sends more students to Oxford and Cambridge than any other state school in England.
+After becoming a comprehensive school in 1971, QE reverted back to a boys’ grammar in 1994 and currently caters for approximately 1,250 students.

-Situated in North Finchley, St. Michael’s School is a Voluntary Aided three-form entry secondary for girls.
-Founded in 1908 the school is under the control of the Congregation of the Sisters of the Poor Child Jesus.
+Situated in North Finchley, St. Michael’s School is a Voluntary Aided grammar school for girls.
+Founded in 1908, it is under the control of the Congregation of the Sisters of the Poor Child Jesus.
 Since September 2009, boys are admitted to 6th Form.

 Bexley Grammar School was founded in 1955 and opened by Sir Edward Heath.
 It’s a co-educational school based in Welling and has Academy status.
 In some cases, students can gain entry to Year 7 at age 10 and to Sixth Form at 16 if they meet all relevant criteria.

 To secure the provision of a top-notch education, Bexley Grammar offers an abundance of premises within its 20-acre site.
 Playing fields include seven tennis courts and three full-sized football pitches, while further facilities feature a 200 seat theatre, cutting-edge computer labs and 12 spacious science labs.

 Click here to learn how to secure a 11+ place (Year 7 entry) for your child at Bexley Grammar School

 Chislehurst and Sidcup School